What does your child learn at school each day? Find information about our curriculum subjects here.

 Writing is a high focus for Dedworth Green First School across all subject areas of the curriculum.
 Children are taught the structure of writing for many difference purposes e.g. poetry, newspaper articles, stories and letters.
 Children are taught to write in pencil in a cursive style and this is encouraged across all writing.
 Teachers model this writing during lessons, in books when marking and around the classrooms on displays.
 Spellings are sent home on a weekly basis for children to learn and practice using the look, say, cover, write, check method.

-Our literacy teaching is topic based and follows the Cornerstones planning.
 Teachers use a wide variety of stimuli to engage children’s interest before starting writing.
 Children are given the opportunity to work in pairs, small groups and independently.

 Speaking and Listening

 Through the use of drama, role play, discussions and performances children are given the opportunity to express themselves orally.
 This ensures children learn to communicate effectively using both speaking and listening skills.
 It also builds confidence in order to ensure our children become articulate, confident speakers.